 onBeforeDetach method with

-for browsers that do not support them.
-When handling a resolved or
+that do not support them.
+When handling a resolved or rejected Promise,

-rejected Promise, make sure to check for the current state (typically
+make sure to check for the current state (typically by checking an

 .isDisposed property) before proceeding.